Kenneth Walker (Mississippi politician)

 Kenneth Walker (born January 11, 1953) is an American project manager and Democratic politician.
-He is a current member of the Mississippi House of Representatives, having represented the 27th district since 2016.
+He is a former member of the Mississippi House of Representatives, having represented the 27th district from 2016 to 2023.

 Biography

 Kenneth Walker was born on January 11, 1953, in Carthage, Mississippi.
 He received B. S. and M. S. degrees from Jackson State University.
 In 2015, he was elected to represent the 27th district in the Mississippi House of Representatives.
 He was re-elected in 2019.
+Walker resigned in 2023 after being appointed to a position in the Natural Resources Conservation Service of the U.S. Department of Agriculture.